h2oai/h2o-3/h2o-docs/src/product/data-science/gbm-faq/reproducibility.rst

        training_frame = h2o.parse_raw(setup)

  4. Repeat Steps 2-3 if you used validation data.
- 5. Train the model in R or in Flow.
+ 5. Train your model.
 If you are using Flow, you will be able to see the datasets from the Frames menu when you select **Data > List All Frames**.

   .. figure:: ../../images/GBMReproducibility_ListAllFrames.png
      :alt: List of All Frames